Key Takeaways

 Sleep apnea is a sleep-related breathing disorder that affects millions of people in the United States.
 Although some people with sleep apnea experience loud and frequent snoring that catches the attention of a family member or bed partner, many others are unaware of their symptoms and remain undiagnosed.

 Sleep apnea is associated with a wide variety of symptoms, which can vary based on factors like the condition’s severity and the underlying cause of abnormal breathing.
+In general, there are two main types of sleep apnea:

 Snoring, Gasping, and Pauses in Breathing During Sleep

 Snoring is one of the most recognizable symptoms of sleep apnea.
 This symptom occurs due to a narrowing or collapse of the upper airway.
-In obstructive sleep apnea, this is due to a combination of an individual’s anatomy and natural changes in the body that happen during sleep, which increase the risk of the tissues collapsing.
+In OSA, this is due to a combination of an individual’s anatomy and natural changes in the body that happen during sleep, which increase the risk of the tissues collapsing.
 The sound of snoring occurs when breathing causes these tissues to vibrate.

 As a person with sleep apnea is resting, a bed partner may notice brief lapses in their breathing that last from several seconds to minutes .
 This pause in respiration causes the sleeper to wake up .
 As they awaken and resume breathing, they may sound as if they are gasping, snorting, or choking.
 People with CSA may also wake up with shortness of breath.